What Makes The Best Organic Fertilizer

 This boom-bust situation is due to inappropriate land management.
 If soil is in good condition, water infiltrates rapidly and is held in the soil profile.
 Some of this water is used for plant production and some will move downward through the soil to replenish the transmissive aquifers that feed springs and small streams, enabling year-round, moderated baseflow to river systems.

-also takes a lot of topsoil with it.
-These days it’s not just soil,
+takes a lot of topsoil with it.
+These days it's

 ACRES U.S.A.
 Causing